Microlocal Analysis of Quantum Fields on Curved Spacetimes: Globally hyperbolic spacetimes

-\subsubsection{Gaussian normal coordinates}
+\subsection{Gaussian normal coordinates}

 If $\Sigma\subset M$ is a smooth space-like Cauchy surface, there is another orthogonal decomposition of the metric using {\em Gaussian normal coordinates} to $\Sigma$.
 It does not depend on the choice of a Cauchy temporal function having $\Sigma$ as one of its level sets, but Gaussian normal coordinates exist only in a neighborhood of $\Sigma$ in $M$.
+Let $n\in T_{\Sigma}M$ be the future directed unit normal vector field to $\Sigma$, so that $n_{y}$ is $g$-orthogonal to $T_{y}\Sigma$, future directed, and satisfies $n_{y}\dual g(y)n_{y}= -1$.
+We denote by $\exp^{g}_{x}$ for $x\in M$ the exponential map at $x$ for the metric $g$.